-My first book, with Oxford University Press, New Monasticism and the Transformation of American Evangelicalism, analyzes political and religious transformations in the field of American evangelicalism through a Bourdieusian lens.
-By systematically examining how distinctive conservative and progressive movements within American evangelicalism are influenced by and constructed in relation to one another, this book develops an original theoretical framework for understanding internal contestation, stability, and change within the American evangelical field.
+My first book, with Oxford University Press (2015), New Monasticism and the Transformation of American Evangelicalism, utilizes textual analysis, historical research, and five years of ethnographic fieldwork on the new monasticism—an urban communitarian religious movement involving young progressive evangelicals and others—to analyze recent political and religious transformations in the field of American evangelicalism through a Bourdieusian lens.
+By systematically examining how distinctive conservative and progressive movements within American evangelicalism are influenced by and constructed in relation to one another, this book develops an original theoretical framework for understanding internal differentiation, stability, and change within the American evangelical field.
 New Monasticism and the Transformation of American Evangelicalism also contributes to sociological theories of culture by developing an original practical social hermeneutic model of evangelical meaning construction to explain how different movements within American evangelicalism construct their distinctive religious and political standpoints and strategies of action, and how evangelical religious and political standpoints are transformed.
-Drawing on original ethnographic fieldwork conducted from 2006-2011, New Monasticism and the Transformation of American Evangelicalism is the first sociological monograph focused on new monastic evangelicalism and the first major work to theorize the growing theological and political diversity within twenty-first century American evangelicalism.

 Recent Articles & Essays (Selected):

 Markofski, Wes, Brad R. Fulton, and Richard L. Wood.
 2020.
 “Secular Evangelicals: Faith-Based Organizing and Four Modes of Public Religion.”
 Sociology of Religion 81(2): 158-184.
 Web.
 PDF.